 Keep a pillow between your legs when lying on your back.
 Position your leg so that your toes are pointing to the ceiling - not inward or outward.
+Remember NOT to place a pillow under your surgical knee.

 To roll from your back to your side, bend your knees slightly, and then place a pillow between your legs.
 Then simply roll onto your side.